nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Use case:**
-- Export Pandas Dataframe to binary Excel file.
+ - Export Pandas DataFrame to binary Excel file.
-- Best used when writing large query results into binary Excel files that does not need to be stored locally.
+ - Best used when writing large query results into binary Excel files that do not need to be stored locally.
 This saves I/O overhead for workloads such as data export where files don't need to be stored in the machine as the binary files reside in memory during runtime.
 - E.g. Exporting query results as Excel to Google Drive.
 This is used in conjunction with the [`bin_file_to_drive`](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/google_drive.md#bin_file_to_drive) function.

 #### **Return value:**
 - Type: List of tuples.
-- Returns a list of file name and file buffer pair: `[(file_name1, file_buffer1), (file_name2, file_buffer2)]`.
+ - Returns a list of file name and file buffer pairs: `[(file_name1, file_buffer1), (file_name2, file_buffer2)]`.
 The file buffer contains the binary data of the output Excel file.